Edit

 Note

-You can also select the name of the Email Server Profile within the error message.
-It appears as a hyperlink which will open the correct Email Server Profile record.
+You can also select the name of the email server profile in the error message.
+It appears as a hyperlink that will open the correct email server profile record.

 Note

 Refer to the documentation from your email provider for the correct addresses.
-For Gmail, the incoming server location would be pop.gmail.com and the outgoing server location would be smtp.gmail.com.
+For example, for Gmail, use pop.gmail.com as the incoming server location and smtp.gmail.com as the outgoing server location.

 4. Select Advanced.

-5. Verify the Incoming Port value and then select Save.
+5. Verify that the Incoming Port value is correct, and then select Save.

 Note

-Refer to the documentation from your email provider for the correct ports to use when connecting to the SMTP service.
-For Gmail, the incoming POP3 port is 995 and outgoing SMTP port is 587.
+Refer to the documentation from your email provider for the correct ports when connecting to the SMTP service.
+For Gmail, use port 995 for incoming POP3 connections and port 587 for outgoing SMTP connections.

 7. Select the Test & Enable Mailboxes button.

-8. After the tests complete, open the mailbox record and view the Alerts section if the results don't appear as Success.
+8. After the test is complete, open the mailbox record and view the Alerts section if the results don't appear as Success.

 Third-party information disclaimer